Cisco Router Boot Process Steps

 It first searches for the IOS software in its Flash memory.
 If it cannot find it there, it searches for a TFTP server in the network environment, and if it finds it, it tries to load the IOS.
 If it connects to the TFTP and still cannot find the IOS, it loads the initial config file.

 By default, it loads the IOS software from its own Flash Disk.
-You can configure another location as default instead of the Flash Disk.
+You are able to set a different place as the main one in place of the Flash Disk.

 Step 3: Locate and Run the Startup Configuration File

-After the second step, after the Router has loaded the IOS software, Bootstrap looks for a startup-config file in NVRAM.
-If it does not find such a file, it enters setup mode to create a new startup file.
+After the second step, the Router loads the IOS software.
+Then, Bootstrap looks for a startup-config file in NVRAM.
+If it does not find one, it enters setup mode.
+In this mode, it creates a new startup file.

 If the bootloader finds this file, it copies it directly to RAM.